Synchro/laravel-violations/README.md

 Route::violations();
 ```

-These routes point at a controller in `\Synchro\Violation\Http\Controllers\ViolationController`.
+These routes point at a controller in `\Synchro\Violation\Http\Controllers\ViolationController` that provides a method to receive CSP2 reports called `csp()`, and one to handle CSP3, NEL, etc, called `reports()`.

-Browsers will often send a preflight `OPTIONS` request to the reporting endpoint to check cross-origin permission (CORS) before sending the actual report; these routes are also set up for you.
-None of these endpoints are intended to work directly in a browser; sending `GET` requests to reporting endpoints will result in `405 Method not Allowed` errors.
+Browsers will often send a preflight `OPTIONS` request to the reporting endpoint to check cross-origin permission (CORS) before sending the actual report; these routes are also set up for you, and also handled in the controller by the `options()` method.

+> [!WARNING]
+> None of these endpoints are intended to work directly in a browser; sending `GET` requests to reporting endpoints will result in `405 Method Not Allowed` errors.

 When a report is received, it is parsed into a matching Data Transfer Object (DTO) built using Spatie's excellent [spatie/laravel-data](https://packagist.org/packages/spatie/laravel-data) package.

 Be aware that the reporting mechanisms are deliberately designed to work "out of band" so that their traffic does not interfere with the performance of your site; the browser will accumulate reports and send them in batches after a delay, so you may receive multiple reports (possibly of multiple types) in a single request.
 The package will handle this for you and will parse each report individually, send events, store models, etc.

 You can monitor the sending of reports in Chrome in its dev tools under the "Application" tab, then under the "Reporting API" section.

+> [!TIP]
+> Chrome accumulates reports for up to one minute before bundling them and sending them to reporting endpoints.
+For privacy reasons, only reports sharing the same source URL will be included in a bundle, so 2 issues on `page1.html` might be sent together, but reports from `page1.html` and page2.html` will always be sent separately, even if they occurred within the same minute.

 ### Trustworthy endpoints
 Testing report sending can be tricky because browsers are very picky about the circumstances under which they send reports.
 In particular, they will only send reports to TLS endpoints that conform to [a definition of "potentially trustworthy"](https://w3c.github.io/webappsec-secure-contexts/#is-origin-trustworthy), which may interfere with development practices, for example, it won't send reports to endpoints with self-signed certificates.